 “This is the large innovation of CCIP.
 It creates what we feel is a cross-chain smart contract stack, with CCIP as a key protocol at the center enabling communication.” –Sergey Nazarov

-That protocol can be used on decentralized oracle networks like Chainlink, and it can have key additional capabilities such as the Anti-Fraud Network to prove that transactions going through are accurate and reliable.
+That protocol can be used on decentralized oracle networks like Chainlink, and it can have key additional capabilities such as the Risk Management Network to prove that transactions going through are accurate and reliable.
 This will enable key innovations like programmable token bridges and various cross-chain bridges built by people in the Chainlink community and ecosystem.
 These cross-chain applications and smart contracts can all still be used from existing interfaces, wallets, and systems, as well as various enterprises and current web 2.0 systems.

 This will complete the three categories of what the Chainlink Network and decentralized oracle networks do generally.
 Going from the provision of validated data to off-chain computation, and then to cross-chain communications such that you will be able to send messages between contracts for them to use each other’s services.
-You will be able to send tokens between contracts with minimal additional work, giving rise to cross-chain smart contracts that are enabled by highly validated data and bolstered by the ability to get random numbers, keepers computations, and various other advanced computations such as FSS.
+You will be able to send tokens between contracts with minimal additional work, giving rise to cross-chain smart contracts that are enabled by highly validated data and bolstered by the ability to get random numbers, automation computations, and various other advanced computations such as FSS.

 This is where the Chainlink Network is going—combatting various issues and providing clear cryptographic guarantees to users.
 Decentralized oracle networks provide a unique type of value to their developers and developers’ users, heralding an entirely new category of more advanced hybrid smart contracts.
 We’ve seen how initial versions of highly validated data, randomness, and off-chain computation jumpstart more advanced DeFi contracts, but really that is just the beginning.
 This can be expanded far beyond that, in the same way that the web world initially received some of its key services, which resulted in an explosion in services driven by the demand created by applications.